emma-wang29/means/README.md

 <!-- badges: end -->

-The goal of means is to provide the `mean` function with some friends.
+The purpose of `means` is to provide the `mean` function with some friends.
+Especially when the input is very large, users can know the details of what the function is doing during the computation process.

 ## Installation